mdudel/CoTreceiver/README.md

   The process to receive and parse CoT messages passed as UDP or TCP is generally the following:

-  I.)  Create a custom implmentation of the CoTparser class and override
+  I.)  Create a custom implementation of the CoTparser class and override
        the coTeventHandler() method.
 This method receives the CoT message (or event) as an XML string.
 See the CoTparser.dumpCoTevent() method for an example of how to extract nearly all of the CoT message data.